xfce-mirror/xfce4-statusnotifier-plugin/README.md

 their status and interact with user.
 This technology is a modern alternative to systray and follows the [freedesktop.org specification](https://www.freedesktop.org/wiki/Specifications/StatusNotifierItem/) regarding status notification.

+As of xfce 4.15, the functionality provided by xfce4-statusnotifier-plugin has been integrated into the xfce4-panel's systray.
+Going forward, this plugin is considered to be deprecated.

 ----

 ### Homepage